vulk29/Solving_BP_R/content/docs/chapter7/_index.md

+---
+# Title, summary, and page position.
+linktitle: Chapter 7
+summary: Clustering and regressions (recap)
+weight: 7
+icon: book-reader
+icon_pack: fas

+# Page metadata.
+title: Chapter 7
+date: "2018-09-09T00:00:00Z"
+type: book  # Do not modify.
+---
-## 5. Cluster analysis
+## Cluster analysis

 The next topic to cover is the first one that deals more with math than it does with programming.
+Cluster analysis and regression analysis are the non so fancy terms for 'unsupervised' and 'supervised' learning.
+Well, that is not entirely true, but it is also not entirely untrue.
+That is why, you need to make sure you have the basics right.
+It's also important to be able to run these things in R.

 Cluster analysis is finding subgroups of observations within a data set.
 Usually if we plot a few observations based on two variables, we can do this easily by "eyeballing" them, but computers can't.
 They don't know how many clusters to build or how to put them together.
 If we manage to teach them that, we can exceed the ability of our own eyes and include many more variables and have much better clusters.
 Cluster analysis is what computer scientists would call an "unsupervised learning method", because there is no response variable ("y") and the algorithm instead of predicting something, tries to find similarities in the existing data and group it.
 Incidentally, cluster analysis is also _probably_ your very first **machine learning** model, so that's one buzzword off the bucket list.

 On a serious note, as you might already know, there are two most popular approaches to algorithmically solving the clustering problem, *k-means* and *hierarchical clustering*.
 In this section I will focus on what is probably the most popular one, *k-means*. ([Seif, 2018](https://towardsdatascience.com/the-5-clustering-algorithms-data-scientists-need-to-know-a36d136ef68))